Melinda M Livas

 by Melinda M. Livas – January 8, 2021

 This course guide is designed to assist Physics students with finding and using resources such as databases to find peer-reviewed articles, conference proceedings, books, and much more.

-There are numerous databases to help support your research in physics.
+There are numerous databases to help support your research in Physics.
 Depending upon your topic and purpose you might want to focus on multidisciplinary databases (e.g. Web of Science) or a more specialized database (e.g. Inspec).
-If you do not know where to start, look at a multidisciplinary database such as Web of Science or Ask a librarian for recommendations.
+If you do not know where to start, look at a multidisciplinary database such as Web of Science or Ask a Librarian for assistance.

 Searches American Institute of Physics (AIP) publications along with some other publishers such as American Physical Society.

 IOPscience is an online service providing journal content published by IOP Publishing.

 Fulltext documents in particle physics and related areas.
 Includes preprints, articles, books, journals, photographs and more.

 A database of particle physics literature maintained and run by the Stanford Linear Accelerator Center.
 Many citations are to preprints or e-prints hosted at SLAC.

 SCOAP3 has converted key journals in the field of High-Energy Physics to Open Access at no cost for authors.